verbit-ai/verbit-streaming-python-sdk/README.md

 Create a generator function which yields chunks of audio (objects supporting the `bytes-like` interface).
 The StreamingClient will use your generator as input, iterating it and sending each audio chunk to the Speech Recognition service.

-Current SDK version only supports 16-bit signed-little-endian PCM input from this generator.
+Note:
+The current version of the service supports only WAV format (pcm_s16le - PCM signed 16-bit little-endian).
+Your generator should output audio chunks containing this format, you may also include WAV headers.

 The following example streams audio from a PCM-`wave` file: